ernestodeoliveira/bankkipu/README.md

 - **Global Limit**: Maximum total bank capacity set at deployment
 - **Per-Transaction Limit**: Maximum amount that can be withdrawn per transaction
 - **Advanced Security**: Implements CEI (Checks-Effects-Interactions) pattern
+- **Fallback Functions**: Automatic deposit when ETH is sent directly to contract
+- **Privacy Protection**: Users can only check their own balance
 - **Detailed Events**: Complete tracking of all operations
 - **Complete Metrics**: Global and per-user statistics